adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

-> The world is moving from mobile first, to mobile only.
+> The world is moving from mobile first, to mobile mostly.

 Billions with a B
 -----